bluenote-1577/fairy/README.md

 ### Results

 #### Short-reads
 Preliminary binning results show that using fairy instead of [BWA](https://github.com/lh3/bwa) for *multi-sample* binning recovers a similar amount of high-quality bins.
-For single-sample binning, fairy may be slightly worse than BWA, but it is still usable.
+Use an aligner for single-sample binning instead of fairy.

 #### Long-reads
 **Non-HiFi:** For simplex nanopore reads and not-strain-resolved assemblies, fairy seems to be comparable with minimap2.